 Expression-evaluation mode.
 This is very similar to interactive mode, except that there is a single expression to evaluate ((expr)) which is given on the command line.
-This flag may be given multiple times, in which case each expression is evaluated sequentially.
-See Expression evaluation mode (page 70) for more details.
+See Expression evaluation mode (page 78) for more details.

 -E

 Stop after preprocessing (.hspp file)